Double Dutch

 Sharon M Draper

 Sharon M. Draper is a three-time New York Times bestselling author and a recipient of the Margaret A. Edwards Award honoring her significant and lasting contribution to writing for teens.
 She has received the Coretta Scott King Award for both Copper Sun and Forged by Fire and was awarded the Charlotte Huck Award for Stella by Starlight.
-Her novel Out of My Mind has won multiple awards and was a New York Times bestseller for over three years, and Blended has also been a New York Times bestseller.
-She taught high school English for twenty-five years and was named National Teacher of the Year.
+Her novel Out of My Mind has won multiple awards and was a New York Times bestseller for over three years, and its sequel, Out of My Heart and Blended were also New York Times bestsellers.
+Sharon taught high school English for twenty-five years and was named National Teacher of the Year.
 She now lives in Florida.
 Visit her at SharonDraper.com.

 Classification